syncopika/piano_roll_browser/README.md

 - each note is customizable
 - togglable onion skin
 - recordable
+- can export project as an .mmp file for use in LMMS
 - has a couple visualizers (although may be a bit buggy atm and doesn't seem to work for any projects that have more than 51 measures)
 ![visualizer](screenshots/visualizer.gif "visualizer")